mliebelt/pgn-viewer/plan.md

 * Use pgnBoard for the diagram-boards, as normal, with the configuration given by the normal call.
 So only difference is the creation of the moves, and that the board-id is generated during creation of the moves.
 * Allow additional / different styling.
 Configuration gives the default, and inside the comment, additional configuration can be given that overrides the default.

+#### Define UI for Editing

+* Editing needs additional UI elements for doing its job.
+These are (stolen mostly from Scid):
+  * Buttons for variation management: delete current, increase weight, delete line, delete after
+  * Buttons for annotations: drop-down list of annotation symbols (including none) that work on the current move.
+  * UI for comments: text field, buttons for add before and add after comment
+  * Popup-menu, if necessary: promotion to ..., [replace move, new variation, new main line, ...],

+#### Define functions for Editing

+* chessboardjs provides in its example section the following (which should be used):
+  * Only allow legal moves
+  * Highlight legal moves
+  *

 #### Understand FEN in a better way